Clad3815/Twitch-Streamer-GPT/README.md

 - **Wake Word Detected Mp3**: The mp3 file(s) in the 'wake_word_answer' directory play after the wake word is recognized.
 Feel free to add an unlimited number of mp3 files here, as the script selects one at random each time.

-Make sure to name the mp3 responses as required by the script.

 ### Step 3: Tweaking Environment Variables